capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 *  User can mint a secret NFT directly.
 *  User can convert a Basic NFT to secret NFT.
 *  Owner can decrypt and view the secret associated the secret NFT.
-*  User can list secret NFT in the marketplace.
+*  User can list and trade a secret NFT in the secondary marketplace.
-*  User can trade secret NFT in any marketplace.

 ## References